varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 The Model Reference is a friendly name for the connection to another entity.
 BimlFlex uses this to drive the naming of Links from referenced tables.
 BimlFlex derives a default name for all reference columns by removing the suffix from the name.

-As an example, the source column `ProductCategoryId` becomes `ProductCategory_BK` as the referencing business key and its ModelReference becomes `ProductCategory`.
+As an example, the source column `ProductCategoryId` becomes `ProductCategory_BK` as the referencing Integration key and its ModelReference becomes `ProductCategory`.

 #### DataTypeMapping